 Even More Secret Codes

 One of my favorite websites to create ciphers and codes is Rumkin.
 Use this site to create everything from an Affine Code to Vigenere Autokey.
 Not familiar?
-Don't worry.
-Simply type in your message to any of the code generators, and "BOOM!", you have the code.
+Don’t worry.
+Simply type in your message to any of the code generators, and “BOOM!”, you have the secret code.
 Give your students a key or a way to solve the puzzle.
-You can even share the type of code and how it's generated!
-For example, tell your students the rotate code has them write letters in a rectangular grid and then rotate it left or right 90°.
+You can even share the type of code and how it’s generated!
 Differentiate for your gifted learners and early finishes by having them create their own secret coded language.
 You could even use it to create your own puzzles with your students!

 Escape Rooms